-Weaving together narratives from female activists, sexual assault survivors, and the children of imprisoned moms, the short film resonates as a portrait of contemporary American society still infected by the racism elegized by Simone over 50 years ago.
-But if the brave women of Sidibe's short seem doomed to have to fight the same cruelties and prejudices perpetrated against Black bodies for centuries, their fearless honesty also echoes the hope that things might finally start to change.
+Weaving together narratives from female activists, sexual assault survivors, and the children of imprisoned moms, the short film resonates as a portrait of contemporary American society still infected by the racism elegised by Simone over 50 years ago.
+But if the brave women of Sidibe's short seem doomed to have to fight the same cruelties and prejudices perpetrated against black bodies for centuries, their fearless honesty also echoes the hope that things might finally start to change.
 "As I do with most things I’m afraid of, I talk about them, make them audible, hoping that addressing the fear will alleviate it," Sidibe told Refinery29 earlier this year.
 "That’s what the film is about: addressing it, saying it out loud, and hoping that through sharing my fear and my outrage that it will cause more outrage and more fear."

 Refinery29 is thrilled to be showing this Shatterbox Anthology film.
 Just 7% of 2016's top films were directed by women.
 Refinery29 wants to change this by giving 12 female directors a chance to claim their power.
 Our message to Hollywood?
 You can't win without women.
 Watch new films every month on Refinery29.com/Shatterbox